ProxymanApp/atlantis/README.md

 ```

 ## FAQ
-1. How does Atlantis work?
+#### How does Atlantis work?

-Behind the scene, Atlantis uses [Method Swizzling](https://nshipster.com/method-swizzling/) technique to swizzle certain functions of NSURLSession and NSURLConnection that enables Atlantis captures HTTP/HTTPS Traffic on the fly.
+Atlantis uses [Method Swizzling](https://nshipster.com/method-swizzling/) technique to swizzle certain functions of NSURLSession and NSURLConnection that enables Atlantis captures HTTP/HTTPS traffic on the fly.

-Then it send to [Proxyman app](https://proxyman.io) for inspector.
+Then it sends to [Proxyman app](https://proxyman.io) for inspecting later.

-2. How can Atlantis stream the data to the Proxyman app?
+#### How can Atlantis stream the data to the Proxyman app?

-As soon as your iOS app (Atlantis is enabled) and Proxyman macOS app are the same **local network**, Atlantis could discover Proxyman app by using [Bonjour Service](https://developer.apple.com/bonjour/).
+As soon as your iOS app (Atlantis is enabled) and the Proxyman macOS app are the same **local network**, Atlantis could discover the Proxyman app by using [Bonjour Service](https://developer.apple.com/bonjour/).
 After the connection is established, Atlantis will send the data via Socket.

-3. Is it safe to send my network traffic logs to Proxyman app?
+#### Is it safe to send my network traffic logs to the Proxyman app?

-It's completely safe since your data is locally transfered between your iOS app and Proxyman app, no Internet requirement.
-All traffic logs are captures and send to Proxyman app to review on the fly.
-We don't store any your data to any server.
+It's completely **safe** since your data is locally transferred between your iOS app and the Proxyman app, no Internet is required.
+All traffic logs are captures and send to the Proxyman app for inspecting on the fly.

+Atlantis and Proxyman app do not store any of your data on any server.

-4. What kind of data that Atlantis capture?
+#### What kind of data that Atlantis capture?

-- All HTTP/HTTPS traffic from your iOS app, which integrate Atlantis framework
+- All HTTP/HTTPS traffic from your iOS apps, that integrate the Atlantis framework
-- Your iOS app name, bundle identifier and small size logo
+- Your iOS app name, bundle identifier, and small size of the logo
 - iOS devices/simulators name and device models.

-**All above data are not stored anywhere (except in the memory)**.
-It will be wipe out as soon as you close the app.
+**All the above data are not stored anywhere (except in the memory)**.
+It will be wiped out as soon as you close the app.

-They are require to categorize the traffic on Proxyman app by project and device name.
+They are required to categorize the traffic on the Proxyman app by project and device name.
 Therefore, it's easier to know where the request/response comes from.